xmadd4/-/README.md

 Samakan dengan dibawah ini:
 <br>
 <br>
-## Once you have configured a hidden service, you can look at the
-## contents of the file ".../hidden_service/hostname" for the address
-## to tell people.
-##
-## HiddenServicePort x y:z says to redirect requests on port x to the
-## address y:z.

 HiddenServiceDir /data/data/com.termux/files/home
 HiddenServicePort 80 127.0.0.1:8080

-#HiddenServiceDir /data/data/com.termux/files/usr/var/lib/tor/other_hidden_service/
-#HiddenServicePort 80 127.0.0.1:80
-#HiddenServicePort 22 127.0.0.1:22

 ################ This section is just for relays #####################
 <br>